 High and low pressure service ports are installed on all units so that the system operating pressures can be observed.
-Pressure tables can be found on page 33.
+Pressure tables covering all models can be found on pages 31 and 32.
+It is imperative to match the correct pressure table to the unit by model number.